 What’s the Difference Between 900 Silver and Nickel Silver?

 The difference between 900 silver and nickel silver is that they’re not the same class of metals.
-900 Silver is an alloy of silver containing 90% silver and 10% other metals (most often copper).
+900 silver is an alloy of silver containing 90% silver and 10% other metals (most often copper).

-Nickel Silver, (also known as German Silver), is an alloy of copper, nickel and zinc without a trace of real silver.
+Nickel silver, (also known as German Silver), is an alloy of copper, nickel and zinc without a trace of real silver.
 Nickel silver is a misnomer because the alloy has no silver but looks a lot like it visually.

 900 silver was used in the past in coinage and also for jewelry and cutlery production.
 But nowadays it’s been supplanted by sterling silver as a superior alloy.

-Nickel Silver is used in a wide range of applications due to its durability, corrosion resistance, and silvery appearance.
 It’s often used as a base metal for silver-plated items, in musical instruments, for jewelry, and in industrial applications like plumbing fixtures and marine fittings.

 Is There Bullion (Coins and Bars) of 900 Silver?